Why we are told the solution is hydrogen, and when it isn’t true.

 Basic high school physics teaches us how burning hydrogen produces energy + water.
 Rockets burn hydrogen, why not cars?
 As explained here, because burning hydrogen is far less efficient than using hydrogen to generate electricity, and powering an electric motor with the electricity.
 Just as lithium batteries use a chemical reaction to produce electric power, hydrogen cars use a controlled form of the reaction between hydrogen and oxygen to produce electric power.
 The result is an electric vehicle, powered by electric motors, that uses a hydrogen fuel cell in place of conventional battery technology.

-The store the same energy is a gasoline tank, you need a hydrogen tank over 6x larger.
+You can make hydrogen cars that burn fuel, but to store the same energy is a gasoline tank, you need a hydrogen tank over 6x larger.
 However, because using a fuel cell and electric motor combination is so much more efficient than combustion, and thus requires less hydrogen, using a fuel cell can reduce the tank to just 3x larger than with a gasoline engine.

 The video explains the working of the Toyota Mirai, a latest model state of the art Hydrogen car (2018) that is available to consumers in California for around US$50,000, however it is very clear this is a subsidised price.